 It is an accusation that strikes fear in the hearts of students, academics, journalists, authors and presidential candidates alike.
 The fear is certainly that of being caught: punished by those in authority, professionally censured by one’s peers, publicly humiliated.
 Often too, however, it is a fear of the unknown.
 From the day a third grade student is assigned a report on Thomas Jefferson and turns to the encyclopedia, he confronts the same questions faced by the best-selling historian who dares consult secondary sources: how do I use this information without “overusing” it.
 How much use is too much?
 What needs to be attributed and what doesn’t?
 Is substantially rewording or paraphrasing a passage sufficient to make it one’s own?
 What constitutes “substantially?”
 And on and on.
 Even when one makes every conscious effort to avoid the P-word, the nagging thought can remain: what if it wasn’t enough?

 Plagiarism is a scary topic for many because it is a moving topic.
 A gray topic.
 An unknown.
 Everybody wants a simple definition of plagiarism.
 The problem is, there isn’t one.
 In fact, there are many definitions of plagiarism.
-The American Association of University Professors (AAUP), the American Historical Association (AHA), the Associated Collegiate Press (ACP) — all, to name just a few, have their own definition of plagiarism — and none of them are especially simple to understand, or moreover, to apply.
+The American Association of University Professors (AAUP), the American Historical Association (AHA), the Associated Collegiate Press (ACP) — all, to name just a few, have their own definitions of plagiarism.

 For example, the computer came up with following two passages:

 From Time Magazine, Feb.
 18, 1957: “Up to 25 profanity-laced telephone calls a day came to the King home.
 Sometimes there was only the hawk of a throat and the splash of spittle against the earpiece.”